Golang-Coach/Lessons/GoGithub/README.md

 ### Go-Github Client

-Following code snippet will be used to get Go-Github client<br> <br>
+Following code snippet will be used to get Go-Github client

     import "github.com/google/go-github/github"